sgireddy/SHACK-Advanced/readme.md

             ProductActivityByReferrer(1001,site,1484614793673,295,91,126)

 RDDs outperform Data Frames in most cases & provides us type safety, data frames bring us intuitive SQL syntax.

+<h4>RDD vs. DStream</h4>

+<b>What is RDD</b> <br />
+RDD is an abstraction where its defined by (ref: kafka-exactly-once github)
+1. A method to divide the work into partitions (getPartition)
+2. A method to do the work for a given partition (compute)
+3. A list of parent RDDs

+It make sense given RDD is a distributed data set where data is stored across nodes and we perform transformations & reductions.

+<a>What is DStream</a> <br />

+In a simple sense a Discretised Stream is a continuous sequence of RDDs.
+Remember StreamingContext, it takes SparkContext and duration as parameters for instantiation.
+DStream is a micro batch of RDDs bound to this duration.

+DStream[T] contains

+        DStream[T]
+            generatedRDDs: HashMap[Time, RDD[T])
+            rememberDuration: Duration

+We can perform regular transformations (with some limitations) on DStream, where transformation on rdd[T] will result in DStream[T], DStream also comes with special transformations window, reduceByKeyAndWindow and special transformations that are responsible for maintaining state updateStateByKey, mapWithState.
+DStream also comes with another method foreachRDD where we could perform actions on RDD (like save, print) but can't generate a new RDD (i.e. returns Unit) <br />

+Here is the signature for the function transform, it takes a function where the function expects an RDD[T] as input and transforms into RDD[U], final transformation itself returns DStream[U]

+        def transform[U]((RDD[T])=>RDD[U]):Dstream[U]

+Here is the signature for foreeachRDD, it expects a higher order function to do some stuff but returns a Unit.

+        def foreachRDD((RDD[T]=>Unit):Unit

 <h4>Spark Streaming & State Management</h4>
 Will walk through the code in a few hours...
 Please checkout the packages consumer & jobs